lightning/bolts/12-offer-encoding.md

       - MUST reject the invoice if `invoice_node_id` is not equal to `offer_node_id`.
     - otherwise (invoice_request without an offer):
       - MAY reject the invoice if it cannot confirm that `invoice_node_id` is correct, out-of-band.
-  - otherwise: (a invoice presented without being requested, eg. scanned by user):
-    - MAY choose to accept or reject the invoice.
   - MUST reject the invoice if `signature` is not a valid signature using `invoice_node_id` as described in [Signature Calculation](#signature-calculation).
   - SHOULD prefer to use earlier `invoice_paths` over later ones if it has no other reason for preference.
   - if `invoice_features` contains the MPP/compulsory bit: